wobblytwilliams/OpenLivestockTracking/README.md

 editing firmware code, changing compiled defaults, or checking a branch before field testing.

-### ZephyrLogger

 Build the current production firmware from `Firmware/ZephyrLogger`:

 ```powershell
 west build -b adafruit_itsybitsy/nrf52840 .
 ```

-On Windows, Zephyr may behave badly when the app path contains spaces.
-If the build fails in a path such as `My Drive`, copy `Firmware/ZephyrLogger` to a short path such as `C:\Users\<you>\olg-zephyr-app` and build there.

-The local build creates:

 ```text
 build/zephyr/zephyr.uf2
 ```

-To flash it, double-tap reset on the ItsyBitsy so the `ITSY840BOOT` drive appears, then copy `build/zephyr/zephyr.uf2` onto that drive.

 ### ArduinoLogger